 Air transportation is in business class.
 Should you choose to use first-class, the additional charges will be the responsibility of the site team member and will not be paid by the host institution.
+Tickets need to be purchased at least three weeks prior to departure and no later.
 The host institution is responsible for ground transportation to move the site team during the visit.

 The host institution is responsible for arranging lodging for the site visit.
 There may be those who want to combine the site visit with personal vacation or business, which is permissible.
 However, lodging charged to the host institution will be limited to the following: